 This policy offers the broadest range of home insurance coverage.
 It protects your home and its contents from all risks, except a few exclusions:

 - Optional risks: Risks that aren't covered in normal policies, but that you can buy additional coverage for.
 Sewer back up and earthquake coverage are examples of optional coverage.

 - Uninsurable peril: Risks you can't insure because they can be avoided with proper planning.
 For example, you can't get coverage for flood damage if you built your house on a flood plain.

 This type of home insurance is more scaled back than comprehensive coverage.
 Basic coverage only pays for the damages that are specifically outlined in your policy.

 This type of insurance falls halfway between comprehensive and basic coverage.
 A mid-priced compromise, it provides comprehensive coverage on main items, like your home’s physical structure, but only basic coverage for the contents inside.

 This type of coverage isn't offered by all insurers and is usually limited to properties that don't meet normal standards.
-For example, if your your home has physical issues, an insurance company may only offer you a very limited no frills policy.
+For example, if your home has physical issues, an insurance company may only offer you a very limited no frills policy.

 What possessions does house insurance not cover?

 Standard homeowners policies don’t cover high-value items like jewelry, rare art, etc. Ask to schedule these items separately on your policy if you want them included in your home insurance coverage.

 Should I select an actual cash value plan or a replacement cost plan?